opensource-observer/oso/docs/docs/contribute/connect-data.md

 To make this as simple as possible, we've created an example plugin that can be duplicated and used to create a new plugin.
-Let's do this by calling the following from the root of the oso repository (feel free to use a name besides `my-plugin`):
+Let's do this by calling the following from the root of the OSO repository (feel free to use a name besides `my-plugin`):

 ```bash